Life of Raptors / Life of Owls

 Scavenger Hunt: 20 Minutes

-The Life of Raptor and Life of Owls scavenger hunts will bring your students through the museum, looking for certain items that pertain to what they learned about in their lesson.
+The Life of Owls scavenger hunts will bring your students through the museum, looking for certain items that pertain to what they learned about in their lesson.
 This will include depictions of birds in human artifacts and artwork… along with actual bird mounts within the museum.
 The scavenger hunts are completed in small groups or pairs.

 Open Museum Exploration: 20 Minutes